Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Because the park is so big, choosing just one place to stay in Olympic National Park is somewhat difficult.
 Depending on where you stay and what you want to see and do, you’ll have to do a lot of extra driving each day.

-If you want to make the most of your short visit, it might be better to stay somewhere else every night.
+If you want to make the most of your short visit, it might be better to stay in different areas every night.
 Here are a few recommendations for places to stay throughout the park:

 • The northern part of the park:

-• Sol Duc Hot Springs Resort is a nice option here, also because it includes access to the hot springs (or you can just visit as a guest too).
+• Sol Duc Hot Springs Resort is a nice option here, also because it includes access to the hot springs (or you can just visit as a day guest).

 • Closer to the beaches: